sahil00016/chat-app-mern/README.md

 cd server
 yarn start
 ```
-Done!
 Now open localhost:3000 in your browser.